 Neither the Securities and Exchange Commission nor any state securities regulators have determined if this proxy statement is accurate or adequate.
 Any representation to the contrary is a criminal offense.

-This proxy statement/prospectus is dated \\\\\, 1999, and is expected to be first mailed to shareholders of South Branch and Potomac on \\\\\, 1999.
+This document is dated November 4, 1999, and is expected to be first mailed to shareholders of South Branch and Potomac on November 4, 1999.